Spatio-Temporal-Network Point Processes for Modeling Crime Events with Landmarks: Discussion

 We have presented a new spatio-temporal-network point process developed to model crime events within Valencia, Spain.
 This model is built on the city’s street network for spatial analysis, mirroring the real-world context where urban crimes mainly occur along streets.
 The introduction of a spatial kernel that measures distance across the street network respects the intrinsic network nature of urban areas, capturing the contagion effect of crime more accurately and realistically compared to traditional point process models with kernels that rely on Euclidean distance.
 The integration of urban environmental factors such as nearby facilities and land use into our analysis adds another layer of depth.
 By partitioning the city into different functional zones and creating new event marks with corresponding crime and zone categories, our model allows us to explore how specific urban environments foster particular types of crime.
 The adoption of a graph attention neural network architecture improves the learning of the complex interactions between various event marks, which also enables the identification of those important crime types in different environmental contexts, leading to insights that could inform targeted interventions.
 The numerical results on the real crime data in Valencia demonstrate the superior performance of our model against common baselines in forecasting the numbers of crime events and their distributions.
 The results not only prove the effectiveness of our model in actual practice but also underscore the importance of models tailored to crime modeling in specific urban contexts.

 Several avenues exist for further enhancement of our model.
 Considering a directed street network could offer additional insights, particularly in scenarios where the movement direction of perpetrators (such as those in vehicles) plays a role in crime execution.
 A more rigorous statistical analysis of the significance of learned mark-to-mark interactions would enhance the robustness of our findings, potentially revealing more intricate patterns that could be pivotal for law enforcement and urban planning strategies.
+Another future direction is to conduct a systematic analysis of spatial covariate effects to explain variations in crime intensity and clustering when such data are available.
+Extending our spatio-temporal-network framework to jointly model these covariates could further enhance its explanatory power and policy relevance.
 By addressing these areas, we aim to refine our understanding of urban crime dynamics further, thus not only contributing to academic discourse but also providing a practical framework for enhancing public safety and security in urban settings.